 Getting approved for a construction loan means you will be subject to the normal lending criteria, including relevant documents and details of your income and expenses.

 When you apply for the loan, your lender will want to see your fixed-price contract with details of when each stage is estimated to be complete and how much will be due at each stage.

 As the build progresses, you will need to confirm that the work is done and usually also provide the lender with an invoice from your builder.
 You will then complete and sign a drawdown request for the release of the funds.

 If you make choices that increase the cost after the contract is signed (for example, upgrading to designer fittings) you may need to meet this extra expense out of pocket.

 Inquire about a construction loan to help save you money on repayments during the building process of your new Carlisle home today.

 Carlisle works with trusted land developers to offer a fixed price house and land package for all home buyers.
 No hidden extras, no additional costs.
 You’ll know exactly how much you need for your construction loan, with no nasty shocks at the end.

 Interested to learn more?
-Speak to one of our partners at Loan studio for non-obligatory financial advice including finding out if you’re eligible for the various grants and assistance that might put you one step closer to your dream of owning a home.
-Learn more here.
+Speak to one of our in-house construction finance specialists for non-obligatory financial advice including finding out if you’re eligible for the various grants and assistance that might put you one step closer to your dream of owning a home.